flashbots/flashbots-docs/docs/flashbots-protect/additional-documentation/bundle-cache.md

 If you're being helped with a whitehat recovery, we may provide a web interface for you to do this.

-If you want to send a bundle directly, check out the [Flashbots Auction Docs](/flashbots-auction/quick-start#how-to-send-your-first-flashbots-bundle) for instructions on how to do this.
+If you want to send a bundle directly, check out the [Flashbots Builder Docs](/flashbots-auction/quick-start#how-to-send-your-first-flashbots-bundle) for instructions on how to do this.

 ## Fake Funds